Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Methods

-where $\delta$ is the density contrast.
-In the purely linear model, the intrinsic alignment (IA) bispectrum vanishes by Wick’s theorem.
+where $\delta$ is the density contrast and $\mu=\textbf{k} \cdot \hat{\textbf{n}}$.
+In the purely linear model, the intrinsic alignment bispectrum vanishes by Wick’s theorem.
 However, it is common to expand the matter overdensity to all orders by using non-linear matter spectra fitted from simulations.
 This prescription is referred to as the \emph{non-linear alignment} (NLA) model \citep{bridle2007}.
 In this case, the predicted bispectrum inherits all non-linear structure from the non-linear dark matter field, while higher-order IA terms are effectively neglected.
-In other words, this expansion takes the form of \autoref{eq:eft} with the higher order parameters set to 0 and the matter field expanded to all orders.
+In other words, this expansion takes the form of Eq. \ref{eq:eft} with the higher order parameters set to 0 and the matter field expanded to all orders.
 In our implementation, we use the BiHalofit implementation for the non-linear bispectrum \citep{takahashi2020}:

 where $\mu_3$ denotes $\hat{\textbf{k}}_3\cdot\hat{\textbf{n}}$.
 Strictly speaking, this model is not self-consistent, since the higher-order alignment bias terms enter at the same perturbative order as the non-linear matter contributions.
-Nevertheless, for the BOSS LOWZ sample, it has been shown that the NLA prescription is sufficiently accurate \citep{linke2024}, and has been the standard for third-order shear analyses \citep{Burger2024, des3pt2025, sugiyama2025}.
+Nevertheless, for the BOSS LOWZ sample, \citet{linke2024} report that an NLA-inspired prescription suffices,\footnote{We note, however, that our estimator for the 3PCF is normalized relative to a random sample, which is different from what was done in \citet{linke2024}.} and it has been the standard choice for third-order shear analyses \citep{Burger2024, des3pt2025, sugiyama2025}.